diktomat/AdventOfCode/2022/README.md

 16. Crystal.
 Basically Ruby, compiled.
 17. Dart.
 Feels like C with modern types.
 18. Racket.
 Try the rainbow, use a rainbow (plugin).
+20. D. A systems programming language with GC by default.